ga-curriculum/flexbox/flexbox-properties/README.md

 ## `display: flex`

-Once you've enabled Flexbox on a parent container, the behavior of its children changes.
+Once you've enabled flexbox on a parent container, the behavior of its children changes.
 You gain control over how they align both horizontally and vertically within their container.

-> 🧠 It's important to remember that, in Flexbox, you primarily apply properties to the parent element, not the children.
+> 🧠 It's important to remember that, in flexbox, you primarily apply properties to the parent element, not the children.

 Now, let's experiment with what we've learned and coded so far.
 First to give ourselves more space, we'll make some adjustments to the `flex-parent` and `flex-child` classes.

 Add the following to the `flex-parent`:

 ```css
 .flex-parent {